-(a) Values of the LA90,10-minute noise statistic should be measured at the complainant's property (or an approved alternative representative location as detailed in Note 1(b)), using a sound level meter of EN 60651/BS EN 60804 Type 1, or BS EN 61672 Class 1 quality (or the equivalent UK adopted standard in force at the time of the measurements) set to measure using the fast time weighted response as specified in BS EN 60651/BS EN 60804 or BS EN 61672-1 (or the equivalent UK adopted standard in force at the time of the measurements).
-This should be calibrated before and after each set of measurements, using a calibrator meeting IEC 60945:2003 "Electroacoustics - sound calibrators" Class1 with PTB Type Approval (or the equivalent UK adopted standard in force at the time of the time of the time of the measurements) and the results shall be recorded.
-Measurements shall be undertaken in such a manner to enable a tonal penalty to be applied in accordance with Guidance Note3.
+(a) Values of the LA{90,10-minute} noise statistic should be measured at the complainant's property (or an approved alternative representative location as detailed in Note 1(b)), using a sound level meter of EN 60651/BS EN 60804 Type 1, or BS EN 61672 Class 1 quality (or the equivalent UK adopted standard in force at the time of the measurements) set to measure using the fast time weighted response as specified in BS EN 60651/BS EN 60804 or BS EN 61672-1 (or the equivalent UK adopted standard in force at the time of the measurements).
+This should be calibrated before and after each set of measurements, using a calibrator meeting IEC 60945:2003 "Electroacoustics - sound calibrators" Class1 with PTB Type Approval (or the equivalent UK adopted standard in force at the time of the measurements) and the results shall be recorded.
+Measurements shall be undertaken in such a manner to enable a tonal penalty to be applied in accordance with Guidance Note 3.